ShanerNT/DataEngineering_RedfinData/README.md

 # DataEngineering_RedfinData

-This project downloads, cleans, and aggregates Redfin real estate data using Airflow, S3, and Snowflake.
+This project downloads, cleans, and aggregates Redfin real estate data using Python, Airflow, S3, and Snowflake.
 The high-level architecture is:

 1. **Airflow** (running on an Amazon EC2 instance, or any environment you choose) executes a DAG that: